roboticslabuic/FdbkPlan/README.md

-# Running Experiments with LLM
+# Running Experiments with IteraPlan

 ## Running `plan_with_llm.py`
 To execute the script, use the following command: